What is "weird" food you eat as an adult?

 If you had a choice to eat GMO foods, would you?
 Yes/No

 Comments (76)The following was stated: "Glyphosate breakdown via heat produces mostly aminomethylphosphonic acid, carbon monoxide/dioxide, amino acids, and water/vapor...similar to microbe breakdown, but a lot faster. ."
 H.Kuska comment.
 I am aware of the microbe breakdown products, but I am not aware of any references that state that the thermal breakdown is similar.
 The melting point of glyphosate is nearly 230 degrees C. That would be nearly 446 degrees F. This is the main thermal paper that I have been able to find so far.
 Unfortunately it does not identify the glyphosate decomposition products.
 Howver, it appears to me that very little glyphosate would actually decompose in normal hosehold use.
 The first observed decomposition product is: "By analyzing the infrared spectrum of the sample which is processed by rising temperature to 260 C at the heating rate of 6 C min-1, the most possible group loss in this stage may be methylene.
 Moreover, the mass loss in the first stage by TGA is in accordance with the mass loss of a group of methylene in the molecular of glyphosate."
 Then.
 "With the temperature increased, the second stage appeared the exothermic peak after a smaller main endothermic peak, and the lost mass had continued, which indicated that this stage might occur burning phase, thus exothermic phenomenon occurred.
 By analyzing the infrared spectrum of the sample which is processed by rising temperature to 360 C at the heating rate of 6 Cmin-1, the most possible group loss in this stage may be the group of carbonyl.
 Moreover, the mass loss in the second stage by TGA is in accordance with the mass loss of a carbonyl in the molecular of glyphosate."
 Now Canola Oil has a smoke point of around 238 degrees C, so I doubt that the glyphosate is breaking down very much in normal Canola Oil use. http://www.culinary-yours.com/frying_oil.html Of course, if you can document your answer, I am willing to look at the reference.
-Here is a link that might be useful: link to thermal study...See MoreAre rising food costs changing the way you shop, cook, eat?
+Here is a link that might be useful: link to thermal study...See MoreShare your favorite apps to eat while you wait for the REAL food

 Comments (18)No, we haven't changed anything and don't plan to.
 We live in one of the greatest "foodie" areas in the world - the San Francisco Bay Area - and enjoy taking advantage of it.
 Dining out is my hobby.
 But DH prefers my home cooking, so we compromise.
 Eat dinner out 1-2x/wk, and eat lunch out 2-3x/week.
 Sunday we had Eritrean food; we love injera and all the various meat and veggie combos.
 Monday/Tues was my linguine with meat sauce; doesn't excite me but DH and MIL who lives with us, adore it.
 Tomatoes are in season so caprese salad is a standard for DH on the nights we eat at home.
 Today's lunch was at a local Anatolian (Turkish) restaurant we're becoming very fond of.
 Not fancy as most of the places we go to, but quiet and comfortable with homestyle food, assuming your food at home is centered around lamb, eggplant, tomatoes, sumac and hot chiles!
 Dinner at home tonight was marinated boneless rib-eye steaks off the grill, with glazed carrots and sticky rice.
 Tomorrow it's going out for Peruvian ceviche and beef heart anticuchos with some of my family, who are also foodies.
 Friday...hmmm, haven't thought of anything yet.
 Saturday we are getting together with friends for a high tea and private tour of a local historical home, provided by volunteers, which should be fun!
 It's mid-afternoon so dinner will probably be something simple and light.
 I have a couple of bunches of asparagus in the frig, so maybe an asparagus bisque might be in order.
 We are fortunate to be able to buy whatever we like, and to live in an area with a wide choice of good-quality food providers.
 I'm probably one of the few people in the US who doesn't shop at her nearby Trader Joe's; if I'm buying specialty food I prefer a couple of local independent high-end grocery markets which carry specific items we prefer.
 Oherwise I go to the biggest Safeway; based in nearby Pleasanton, CA, they have made a tremendous effort to improve their produce and carry better quality.
 I have found their produce to be consistently fresher, cheaper, and better than the nearby Whole Foods and much-vaunted local Berkeley Bowl.
 We eat a fair amount of meat, but I don't obsess about where it's from, although we have many friends who do and a good number of vegetarians amongst them.
-I'm allergic to wheat, buckwheat, rice, and gluten - not violently, but they give me asthma which is uncomfortable, so I go lightly on the carbs....See Moredry food for cats that can't eat dry food ;)
+I'm allergic to wheat, buckwheat, rice, and gluten - not violently, but they give me asthma which is uncomfortable, so I go lightly on the carbs....See MoreWhat Spring foods are you eager to eat?

 - 6 years ago